 Schools are an important source for referrals of child sexual or physical abuse.
-When injuries or behaviors are observed that lead anyone to believe the student may have been abused, or if a child voluntarily discloses the nature of abuse, the teacher or other staff person should report such suspicion and/or allegation immediately to the school administrator (Principal, AP, Dean or Director of Student Support or supervisor), who will assist the staff member in contacting the Metropolitan Police Department or Child Protective Services.
+When injuries or behaviors are observed that lead anyone to believe the student may have been abused, or if a child voluntarily discloses the nature of abuse, the teacher or other staff person should report such suspicion and/or allegation immediately to the school administrator (Principal, Assistant Principal, Director of Special Education, or supervisor), who will assist the staff member in contacting the Metropolitan Police Department or Child Protective Services.
 It is not the duty of School personnel to validate the abuse, but rather to report it.